 Q. Doomsday bombs?
 Gimlet-eyed terrorists?
 Narcotics wars with Mexico?
 Cartel tunnels dug under Arizona?
 Adolf Hitler, nerve gas, Japanese human experimentation labs, and a big bad babe named Superstition?
 Wow!
 There’s a whole lotta meat on THAT slab of ribs!

 A. It’s my most ambitious work yet. <scarfs another triangle of pizza> This book took years to research and write—there are a lot of moving parts, with many of the scenes based on or suggested by actual events.
 (See Real Fury for the scoop of what my research found.)
-I’ve lived in Chicagoland all my life, I’ve been to Nogales (both Sonora and Arizona), and I flew to Germany to explore the Eagle’s Nest mountain complex where Adolf Hitler planned many of his atrocities.
+I lived in Chicagoland most of my life, and moved to Arizona a couple years ago, so I’m intimate with both worlds.
+I’ve been to Nogales (both Sonora and Arizona), and I flew to Germany to explore the Eagle’s Nest mountain complex in the Bavarian mountains, where Adolf Hitler planned many of his atrocities.
 But the finished book will wow you.
 How do I know?
 Because it wowed me.
 Which is exceptionally difficult to do, because I’m such a harsh critic of my own work.
+I was tickled pink to see this story published.

 Q. “Tickled?”
 Not very macho for a thriller writer . . .